dpamar/playground-aov316sn/markdowns/switch.md

 This program reads the code and fetch instructions (previous parts), then print inscrutctions (without comments).

-Note: this is a very handy "BF code minifier", written in BF :)
+Note: this is a very handy "BF code minifier", written in BF :) But, as mentionned earlier, it's still limited to 255 chars (the instruction pointer limit)

 ```
 >>>,[>+++++[-<------->]+<[>,>]>[[-]>]<<]>               load all instructions (until end of input or 35)